com-480-data-visualization/com-480-project-datart/Milestone-reports/milestone1.md

 <h4><ins> French part </ins></h4>
 <h5> French election</h5>
 The French election set is composed of 4 different datasets.
 In 3 out of 4 of those dataset, we can find the same features.
-We can detail the dataframe as following :
+We can detail the dataframe as following:

 * three categorical columns per candidate for his/her gender, name and surname
 * one categorical column for the region (or department) and the region's (or department's) code
 * one integer and two float columns per candidate for the number of voters per region/department and for the vote shares
 * the rests are float or integer column for the numnber of white voters or total voters For the 2017 election dataset, we can find more float/integer columns as the white votes are more detailled.

 Each of those dataset is complete without any missing value.
 After the gathering and the preprocessing of those files, we get:

 * a size for a first dataframe for the region of 19x38
 * a size for a first dataframe for the departments of 107x38

 <h5> French population</h5>